 South Jersey Oral Surgeons at Lanzi Burke Oral & Maxillofacial Surgeons Perform Safe Multiple Tooth Extractions

 If you require multiple tooth extraction, one of our South Jersey oral surgeons at Lanzi Burke Oral & Maxillofacial Surgeons can discuss your options.
-Call us at 856-582- 4222 or contact us online to schedule a free consultation.
+Call us at 856-582- 4222 or contact us online to schedule a consultation.
 Located in Washington Township, Haddonfield, and Woolwich Township, New Jersey, we serve patients throughout South Jersey.